For your Trip to the USA!

 to the USA!

 ESTA is a computer-based system for traveling to the United States without a visa.

-Travelers from the 39 participating countries of the "Visa Waiver Program" receive a 90-day residence permit for the USA with the help of the "Electronic System for Travel Authorization."
+People from the 41 participating countries of the "Visa Waiver Program" receive a 90-day residence permit in the United States thanks to the "Electronic System for Travel Authorization."